-The USB Device Port (J4 micro USB connector, Figure 2-17 on page 31) is intended to be connected to a computer only.
+The USB Device Port (J4 micro USB connector, Figure 2-17 on page 30) is intended to be connected to a computer only.
 It will appear as a Virtual COM Port and be assigned a "COMx" designation.
 Applications will communicate through the port like a standard RS-232 communications port.

 Before the USB Device Port can be used, drivers must be installed on the computer.
 With the computer and indicator powered on, connect a USB cable from the computer to the micro USB connector (J4) on the 880.
 The computer will recognize that a device has been connected, and will attempt to install the drivers needed to make it work.
-The drivers are included on the CD that was supplied with the indicator.
-The drivers can also be downloaded from the Rice Lake website.
+Download the USB Driver files from the following URL: www.ricelake.com/resources/software/usb-driver/.